Constant of motion identifying excited-state quantum phases

-\textbullet \, A \textit{normal phase}, where $\hat{\mathcal{C}}$ is no longer a constant of motion.
-If there exists a second discrete $\mathbb{Z}_2$ symmetry, like parity, then all the eigenstates of the Hamiltonian are also eigenstates of this symmetry in this phase.
+\textbullet \, A normal phase, where $\hat{\mathcal{C}}$ is no longer a constant of motion.
+If there exists a discrete $\mathbb{Z}_2$ symmetry, then all the eigenstates of the Hamiltonian are also eigenstates of this symmetry in this phase.

-In the paradigmatic RM and DM, the constant of motion takes a very simple form, $\hatmath{C}=\textrm{sign}\,(\hat{a}^{\dagger}+\hat{a})$, but its value is in general system-dependent (as discussed, it particularly depends on the features of the classical constant energy surfaces).
+Additionally, $\hatmath{C}$ provides a description of other kind of ESQPTs too, as exemplified by the abrupt jump in the level density of the RM and DM with $\alpha \neq 0$, and versions of the Lipkin model \cite{Perez2009,Ribeiro2008,Lipkin1965}.

-In closing, our results pave the way to a statistical ensemble capable of precisely describing the equilibrium values of observables in the phase where eigenlevels are degenerate.
-Ultimately, our work leans support to the possibility of constructing a full statistical theory for the thermodynamics of systems with ESQPTs.
-We hope to present detailed results in this direction in the future.
+This Letter provides a powerful framework to identify a broad class of ESQPTs dynamically, as the number of constants of motion abruptly changes at the corresponding critical energy.
+This should entail important consequences for non-equilibrium processes crossing an ESQPT due to the change of conserved charges \cite{Mur2018,Puebla2013}, and also for the steady states resulting from dynamical phase transitions \cite{Puebla2020PRB,Lewis2021}.
+A consequence of the non-commutativity of $\hatmath{C}$ and $\hat{\Pi}$ is the possibility to build equilibrium states in which the information about both the population of each symmetric well and the quantum coherence between them is recorded.

-\acknowledgments We acknowledge financial support from the Spanish Grants Nos.
-FIS2015-63770-P (MINECO/ FEDER) and PGC2018-094180-B-I00 (MCIU/AEI/FEDER, EU).
+Further research is needed to determine how to link our results with typical features of standard phase transitions, like critical slowing down.
+Experimental tests involving broken-symmetry equilibirium states \cite{Cai2021,Baumann2011} will play a relevant role in this endeavor.